davesnx/davesnx/README.md

 I'm a developer based on Barcelona.

 Passionate in design, people, functional programming, scalability and startups, but lately about compilers.
-Even with my limited English, I'm trying to write about those in my [blog](https://sancho.dev/blog), and further more I co-host [EmelleTV](https://twitch.tv/emelletv) a streaming show talking about OCaml, Reason and ReScript.
+Even with my limited English, I'm trying to write about those in my [blog](https://sancho.dev/blog), and furthermore I co-host [EmelleTV](https://twitch.tv/emelletv) a streaming show talking about OCaml, Reason and ReScript.

 Currently working remotely at [Ahrefs](https://ahrefs.com) as a Software engineer, building [styled-ppx](https://github.com/davesnx/styled-ppx) (styled components for ReScript, Reason and OCaml with typed CSS).